Simon*, aged 23, cares for her mother who has early-onset dementia. He shares how caring has an impact on his life.

 Everyone needs to be more aware of carers.“

 Hannah is 22 years old and cares for her Grandad and mother.
-Hannah shares her experience about being identified as a carer and having a duel caring role.
+Hannah shares her experience of having a dual caring role.

 “The fact that I am a carer for my grandparents, this type of caring role often gets overlooked, and also the impact of caring whilst I was at university.